lifewatch/bpnsdata/README.md

 #### Wind (class WindData)
 Average wind speed at 10 m from the surface, at the closest buoy

+### AIS (class AISData)
+AIS data from the AIS hub from VLIZ.
+Only access when connected to the VPN of VLIZ for the moment.
+Adds the columns:
+* ais_total_seconds: total cumulative seconds when a ship was there
+* ais_n_ships: total number of ships
+* ais_total_seconds_distance_weighted: total cumulative number of seconds, weighted according to the distance of each ship

 ## Usage
 Possible ways of loading the data.
 By default, all the classes read the column 'datetime' as the column from the GeopandasDataFrame where the time information is stored, but the user can select another column by specifying the